 Cable is the leading television platform in Denmark with a penetration of over 61% of all households.
 38% of households rely on the terrestrial platform for their primary television reception (17% of households have analogue terrestrial and 21% have access to digital terrestrial).
 The coverage of IPTV network reached 30 000 households in June 2008.

 In August 2008, one national multiplexer for DTT was available, broadcasting four channels.
-Regulatory issues gatekeeper.
-The gatekeeper is due to launch its services on 1 November 2009 at the latest.
-The gatekeeper will use one multiplexer for mobile TV (DVB-H) from 1 November 2010.
-The use of two multiplexers is to be kept for an 'innovation reserve' (the actual use of which would be subject to a political agreement), so as to ensure that Denmark will be well prepared to meet technological changes.
-As for the last two multiplexers, it is not yet decided whether the remaining digital dividend will benefit broadcasters or telecom operators.

 The digital switchover in Denmark is set for 1 November 2009.
 The switch-off process will be completed on a single day and will affect all viewers simultaneously.
-Already, DKK 50 million ($\in 6.7$ million) has been budgeted for an information campaign to be led by the Radio and Television Board.
+Already, DKK 50 million ( $\in 6.7$ million) has been budgeted for an information campaign to be led by the Radio and Television Board.

 Denmark has allocated frequencies for establishing eight nationwide multiplexers for digital terrestrial TV.
 Two multiplexers have been allocated to public service TV.
 These include the present nationwide transmitter for digital TV, which is already in operation in Denmark.
-Four out of these eight multiplexers have been allocated by beauty contest to a commercial
+Four out of these eight multiplexers have been allocated by beauty contest to a commercial gatekeeper.
+The gatekeeper is due to launch its services on 1 November 2009 at the latest.
+The gatekeeper will use one multiplexer for mobile TV (DVB-H) from 1 November 2010.